CSWcdr/Portfolio-Optimization/README.md

 ## 👨‍💻 Contributing

 Pull requests are welcome!
-For major changes, please open an issue first.
+For major changes, please open an issue first!

 ---